simonw/airtable-export/README.md

     airtable-export export base_id table1 table2 --key=key --ndjson

+You can pass multiple format options at once.
+This command will create a `.json`, `.yml` and `.ndjson` file for each exported table:

+    airtable-export export base_id table1 table2 \
+        --key=key --ndjson --yaml --json

 ## Running this using GitHub Actions

 [GitHub Actions](https://github.com/features/actions) is GitHub's workflow automation product.
 You can use it to run `airtable-export` in order to back up your Airtable data to a GitHub repository.
 Doing this gives you a visible commit history of changes you make to your Airtable data - like [this one](https://github.com/natbat/rockybeaches/commits/main/airtable).